U.S. Supreme Court snubs Novartis appeal over arthritis drug Enbrel

-Healthcare & PharmaceuticalsU.S.
-Supreme Court snubs Novartis appeal over arthritis drug Enbrel

-The U.S. Supreme Court on Monday dashed Novartis AG's (NOVN.S) hopes of launching a generic version of Amgen Inc's (AMGN.O) multibillion-dollar rheumatoid arthritis Enbrel, declining to hear the company's challenge to two patents on the drug.
+(Reuters) - The U.S. Supreme Court on Monday dashed Novartis AG’s hopes of launching a generic version of Amgen Inc’s multibillion-dollar rheumatoid arthritis Enbrel, declining to hear the company’s challenge to two patents on the drug.

 The justices turned away Novartis subsidiary Sandoz Inc’s appeal of a lower court decision that upheld the validity of the patents.